camunda/camunda-docs/docs/product-manuals/tasklist/deployment/install-and-start.md

 bin/elasticearch
 ```

-You’ll know Elasticsearch has started successfully when you see a message similar to:
+You’ll know Elasticsearch has started successfully when you see a message similar to the following:

 ```
 [INFO ][o.e.l.LicenseService     ] [-IbqP-o] license [72038058-e8ae-4c71-81a1-e9727f2b81c7] mode [basic] - valid